rabanti-github/TaskRunner/README.md

 <b>DeleteRegKeyTask:</b>

 The task deletes a value of a reg key in the Windows registry.
 Several hives like HKLM or HKCU can be defined.
-Note that write permission to the registry mus be granted to execute such a task.
+Note that write permission to the registry must be granted to execute such a task.

 <b>WriteLogTask:</b>

-Writes a defined text with the time stamp of the execution time into the defined log file.
+Writes a defined text with the time stamp of the execution time into the defined logfile.
 The logfile header is optional and can be passed as argument (see demo files).

 <b>StartProgramTask:</b>

 Starts one or several programs with optional arguments.
-It is possible to define whether the sub tasks are executed synchronous or asynchronous.
-The later can cause freezing of the task runner if a executed application is not terminated (process is still running).
+It is possible to define whether the subtasks are executed synchronous or asynchronous.
+The later can cause freezing of the task runner if an executed application is not terminated (process is still running).

 <b>ControlServiceTask:</b>

-Starts, restarts, pauses, resumes or stops a Windows Servcie by its name.
+Starts, restarts, pauses, resumes or stops a Windows Service by its name.
 It is possible to define a remote machine name.
-Furthermore a specific tmeout period can be defined.
+Furthermore, a specific timeout period can be defined.

 <b>KillProcessTask:</b>

-Termines one or more processes by its name.
+Terminates one or more processes by its name.
 It is possible to define a remote machine name.

 <b>MetaTask:</b>

- A MetaTask loads the configuration files (xml) of other TaskRunner configurations and executes them
+ A MetaTask loads the configuration files (XML) of other TaskRunner configurations and executes them

 **Mixed Tasks**